Compensation

 • Coordinating the one-time payment in Workday.

-• Monitoring the employee’s completion of the payment terms requiring 12 months (24 for UWMHS) of continuous service or, for project-based retention incentives, completion of agreed upon deliverables and timely payment upon completion of the deliverable.
+• Monitoring the employee’s completion of the payment terms and continuous service requirements.
+For project-based retention incentives, completion of agreed upon deliverables and timely payment upon completion of the deliverable.

 • At the medical centers, Workforce Management Systems facilitates completing department responsibilities.